The Seeing Eye: History

+The first class was held in February 1929.
+After several successful graduates were able to demonstrate the usefulness of a guide dog, people started to accept the idea.
 Morris Frank and Buddy traveled the U.S. acting as ambassadors for people with disabilities and service dogs.

-The first class was held in February 1929, and after several successful graduates were able to demonstrate the usefulness of a guide dog, people started to accept the idea.
 Mary Dranga Campbell became the head of the social service division in 1934 and retired 11 years later.
-The Seeing Eye moved to Whippany, New Jersey in 1930, establishing a permanent location for training and student housing.
+The Seeing Eye moved to Whippany, New Jersey in 1931, establishing a permanent location for training and student housing.
 In 1965, the organization moved to its current 60-acre campus in Morris Township, NJ, which includes administrative offices, student residences, a veterinary clinic and kennels.
 After her death in 1968, Kay Francis estate gave greater than $1 million to this organization.

-Since 1929, more than 16,000 partnerships have been created between Seeing Eye dogs and people who are blind and visually impaired from the United States and Canada.
 The Seeing Eye was the first guide dog school outside of Europe, and is the oldest existing guide dog school in the world.
-In 2014, The Seeing Eye celebrated its 85th anniversary.
+In 2024, The Seeing Eye celebrated its 95th anniversary.
 In 2020, the Seeing Eye Dog was designated as the state dog of New Jersey.

 In April 2005, a lifelike bronze statue of Morris Frank and his dog Buddy was erected on the northeast corner of the Morristown Green.
 Frank is depicted giving the "forward command."

 The Seeing Eye was instrumental in the passage of statewide legislation that made it a criminal offense to harm a service dog and/or service dog-in-training.
 The bill was inspired by a Seeing Eye puppy-in-training named Dusty, who was severely injured after a pit bull attack, and had to leave the program.
 On January 17, 2014, Dusty's Law was signed by Governor Chris Christie.

 In September 2021, Jim Kutsch, the first graduate of the school to become CEO of the school, was honored with a portrait and a statue on the Morris Township campus.
 Board member and former New Jersey Governor Tom Kean was present at the ceremony.